There are two parts to referencing: the citations within the text of your paper and the Works Cited list at the end of your paper.

 References in the Works Cited list contain all of the information that someone needs to locate your source and are arranged alphabetically by author:

-When using EndNote referencing software, please use the following output style - MLA.
+When using EndNote referencing software, please be aware that EndNote have not yet released a MLA 9th edition output style file.
+Meanwhile, please use the following output style - MLA 8th edition and modify references as necessary.
 For information about EndNote, please see the EndNote Guide.

 Please remember to check with your unit co-ordinator or tutor before submitting your assignments, as their style preference may vary from the guidelines presented here.

-This referencing guide follows the principles and examples given in the MLA Handbook (8th ed., 2016) and the MLA Style Manual and Guide to Scholarly Publishing (3rd ed., 2008).
+This referencing guide follows the principles and examples given in the MLA Handbook (9th ed., 2021).